A Coast Salish canoe approaches Pier 62 from the west.

 Program Equity Speciality for Seattle Housing Authority

 Born in a refugee camp on the Thai-Cambodian border, Sina Sam is a proud 1.5 generation Khmer American, refugee, and daughter of Cambodian Genocide survivors.
 She was raised in Seattle and educated at Seattle Colleges, UW and WSU.
-Appointed as the first Cambodian woman Commissioner on the Commission on Asian Pacific American Affairs (CAPAA) of Washington State, Sina led CAPAA’s Civil Rights and Immigration Committee work as Chair during her tenure.
-Passionate about immigrants’ rights and issues disproportionately impacting underserved communities, she is a longstanding community advocate and experienced organizer with organizations such as: Khmer Advocacy & Advancement Group (KhAAG), Formerly Incarcerated Group Healing Together (F.I.G.H.T.), Planned Parenthood, Civil Liberties and Public Policy (CLPP), WA State Democratic Central Committee (WSDCC), Southeast Asian Freedom Network (SEAFN), Southeast Asia Resource Action Center (SEARAC), and Asian Pacific Islander Coalition (APIC).
+Appointed as the first Cambodian woman Commissioner on the Governor’s Commission on Asian Pacific American Affairs (CAPAA) of Washington State, Sina led CAPAA’s civil rights and immigration work as Committee Chair during her tenure.
+Passionate about immigrants’ rights and issues disproportionately impacting underserved communities, she is a longstanding community advocate and organizer.

 Taelore Rhoden